zorofrizzy/Sensors/README.md

 Always make a voltage divider circuit for 2 pin resistive sensor.
 The resistance to be added is the maximum resistance that the offers for the best deflection.

+# 3. Bluetooth (HC05)

+Pin information is given in the code itself.
+We generally use just 4 pins (Vcc, Gnd, Rx, Tx).
+Remove Rx Tx pins while uploading the code to avoid errors.